ShvydkoPereklad/shvydkopereklad.github.io/README.md

 - ✅ No analytics tracking your translations
 - ✅ No user accounts or registration
 - ✅ Photos are processed locally with Tesseract.js
+- ✅ Scanned images and thumbnails are stored only in your browser's IndexedDB
 - ✅ History and saved items live only in your browser
 - ✅ Translation API calls send only the text being translated
-- ✅ One-click "Clear all data" button removes everything instantly
+- ✅ Granular clearing — wipe History, Saved, or Scans independently, or one-click "Clear all data" to remove everything instantly

 ## 🎨 Design